-Agreement") with Duke University ("Duke").
+As discussed further in Note 12, on February 23, 2021, the Company entered into a Patent and Technology License Agreement (the "Duke License Agreement") with Duke University ("Duke").
 The Duke License Agreement grants the Company certain rights to proprietary processes and regulatory data related to cord blood and cord tissue developed at Duke.
-Through the Duke License Agreement, the Company had anticipated, either directly or through its wholly-owned subsidiary, Celle Corp., exploring, testing, and administering treatments to patients with osteoarthritis and with conditions for which there are limited U.S. Food and Drug Administration ("FDA") approved therapies, including cerebral palsy, autism, and multiple sclerosis.
+Through the Duke License Agreement, the Company had anticipated, either directly or through its wholly-owned subsidiary, Celle Corp., exploring, testing, and administering treatments to patients for which there are limited U.S. Food and Drug Administration ("FDA") approved therapies, including cerebral palsy and autism.
 These treatments were expected to utilize the unique immunomodulatory and potential regenerative properties derived from cord blood and cord tissue.
-Through the Duke License Agreement, the Company, together with Celle Corp., hoped to develop three business units, namely: (1) its cord blood bank and other storage services (its historical business); (2) cord blood and cord tissue infusion clinic services initially under the FDA's Expanded Access Program in conjunction with the undertaking of cord blood and cord tissue clinical trials to obtain biologics license application ("BLA") approvals for new indications, and (3) biopharmaceutical manufacturing if BLA(s) were approved by the FDA.
-Additionally, to support such business expansion, the Company had anticipated opening and launching its Cryo-Cell Institute for Cellular Therapies, which it initially hoped to open as early as the fourth quarter of fiscal 2021, but no later than the first quarter of fiscal 2022, but more recently reported that it anticipated opening it during the fourth quarter of fiscal 2024.
+Through the Duke License Agreement, the Company intended to develop three business units, namely: (1) its cord blood bank and other storage services (its historical business); (2) cord blood and cord tissue infusion clinic services services initially under the FDA's Expanded Access Program and in conjunction with the undertaking of cord blood and cord tissue clinical trials to obtain biologics license application ("BLA") approvals for new indications, and (3) biopharmaceutical manufacturing if BLA(s) were approved by the FDA.
+Additionally, to support such business expansion, the Company had anticipated opening and launching the Cryo-Cell Institute for Cellular Therapies, which it initially hoped to open as early as the fourth quarter of fiscal 2021, but no later than the first quarter of fiscal 2022 (and more recently reported as anticipated to open during the fourth quarter of fiscal 2024).
 As of the date hereof, the Company can make no assurances it will be able to expand its business into business units (2) and (3) above.

-Until the Duke arbitration claims are resolved, the Company does not anticipate making further investments (other than the completion of a comparability study estimated to cost less than \$350,000 in additional capital) in activities related to the Duke License Agreement.
+Until the Duke dispute is resolved, the Company does not anticipate making further investments (other than the completion of a comparability study estimated to cost less than \$350,000 in additional capital) in activities related to the Duke License Agreement.
 The opening of the Cryo-Cell Institute for Cellular Therapies is also on pause and the Company can make no assurances as to when it will be opened.
-Additionally, the proposed spinoff of Celle Corp. is also on hold and may not occur depending on the outcome of the Duke dispute.
+Additionally, the proposed spinoff of Celle Corp. is also on hold and may not take place depending on the final outcome of the Duke dispute.
 See, "Risk Factors".